scipy-conference/scipy_proceedings/papers/ryan_bunney/paper.rst

            ...
        ],

-Edges in the graph --- the precedence relationship between tasks --- are described by links, along with the related data-products:
+Edges in the graph, which are the dependency relationship between tasks, are described by links, along with the related data-products:

 .. code-block:: python